 John R. Dermody was selected as the Federal Aviation Administration (FAA) Director of Airport Safety and Standards in December 2016.
-In this role, he is responsible for leading both airport safety and operations and the airport engineering offices.
-He has over 20 years of aviation experience in both the private and public sectors.
+In this role, he is responsible for the executive leadership of both airport safety and operations and the airport engineering offices.
+He has over 25 years of aviation experience in both the private and public sectors.

-Previously, Mr. Dermody served as Deputy Director of Airport Safety and Standards from September 2015 to December 2016 and as Manager of the Airport Engineering Division at the FAA in Washington, D.C. from July 2011 to September 2015.
-In the latter position, he supervised a staff of 18 professionals with expertise in airport design, pavement, electrical, airspace, GIS applications, airport data management and airport safety research.
+Previously, Mr. Dermody served as the Deputy Director of the Office of Airport Safety and Standards from September 2015 to December 2016, where he has been responsible for the leadership of the Office.
+Mr. Dermody has also served as the Manager of the Airport Engineering Division at the FAA in Washington, D.C. from July 2011 to September 2015.
+He supervised a staff of 18 professionals with expertise in airport design, pavement, electrical, airspace, GIS applications, airport data management and airport safety research.
 Mr. Dermody was responsible for developing national airport engineering policy and guidance contained in 81 Advisory Circulars.
 He also provided oversight for the Airport Technology Research Program and the Airport Cooperative Research Program.

 Mr. Dermody was the former Manager of the New York Airports District Office (NYADO) from 2009 to 2011 at FAA.
 As the NYADO manager, he supervised a staff that managed approximately $160 million in federal airport improvement grants annually and provided oversight to more than 90 airports.
 From 2001 to 2009, he was the FAA's Senior Program Manager for the Port Authority of New York / New Jersey Airports, where his duties included oversight of all engineering and planning projects at John F. Kennedy International, LaGuardia, Newark Liberty International, and Teterboro airports.